IndustrialEnergy/dashboard/README.md

 ## Web Application Architecture
 Each module in this web application interacts with others to form the complete system.

-**Dashboard Page:** The dashboard_page.py serves as the central page, calling various components, charts, and tables from the components, charts, and layouts directories.
+* **Dashboard Page:** The dashboard_page.py serves as the central page, calling various components, charts, and tables from the components, charts, and layouts directories.
 Data for these components is pulled from various sources (e.g., data/.xlsx., py scripts)

-**Callbacks:** The callbacks module contains Python code that defines interactivity on the dashboard, such as filtering data or updating charts.
+* **Callbacks:** The callbacks module contains Python code that defines interactivity on the dashboard, such as filtering data or updating charts.
 These callback functions interact with the UI elements like buttons, charts, and tables.
 For example, the filter_panel.py triggers updates on charts and tables when users select new filters.

-**Charts and Components:** Modules under the charts directory represent different types of visualizations, each of which receives data from the data folder and can be updated.
+* **Charts and Components:** Modules under the charts directory represent different types of visualizations, each of which receives data from the data folder and can be updated.
 Components like the navbar.py and footer.py are essential for the overall layout, providing a consistent user experience.

-**Server:** The server.py file handles the setup of the application’s backend, configuring the server and handling requests to render different pages and serve dynamic content.
+* **Server:** The server.py file handles the setup of the application’s backend, configuring the server and handling requests to render different pages and serve dynamic content.
 It connects to the dashboard_page.py, about_page.py, and other page modules.

-**Testing:** The test directory contains unit tests for different components and modules.
+* **Testing:** The test directory contains unit tests for different components and modules.
 Each module has corresponding tests, for example testing the functions in charts or verifying the interactivity of filter_panel.py.

 ## Version Control Practices
-To maintain smooth development workflows, follow these best practices for version control

 Branching Strategy

-**Main Branch:** The main or master branch should always be stable and ready for production.
+* **Main Branch:** The main or master branch should always be stable and ready for production.
 No direct commits should be made to this branch.
-**Development Branch:** This is where ongoing work is done and merged into after testing.
+* **Development Branch:** This is where ongoing work is done and merged into after testing.
 Create feature branches from develop for new work.
-**Feature Branches:** Each feature or bug fix should be developed in a separate branch.
+* **Feature Branches:** Each feature or bug fix should be developed in a separate branch.
 Once the feature is complete and tested, it can be merged into the develop branch.
-**Release Branches:** Once features are merged, a release branch can be created to prepare for production deployment.
+* **Release Branches:** Once features are merged, a release branch can be created to prepare for production deployment.

 Merge Strategy

-**Squash Merging:** Prefer using squash merging for cleaner commit history.
+* **Squash Merging:** Prefer using squash merging for cleaner commit history.
 It squashes all your commits in a branch into one before merging.
-**Rebase vs. Merge:** Consider using rebase to keep your commit history linear, but be cautious when rebasing shared branches.
+* **Rebase vs. Merge:** Consider using rebase to keep your commit history linear, but be cautious when rebasing shared branches.

 Consider tagging in Git for easy tracking of versions of the code and releases.

 ## Testing Strategy
-Testing is essential to maintaining quality throughout the development process

-**Unit Testing:** For individual components, functions, and methods covering typical use cases and edge cases.
+* **Unit Testing:** For individual components, functions, and methods covering typical use cases and edge cases.

-**Integration Testing:** Test how different modules interact.
+* **Integration Testing:** Test how different modules interact.
 For example, test how the filter_panel.py interacts with various charts and tables.

-**User Acceptance Testing (UAT):** Ensures the application meets the requirements set by stakeholders.
+* **User Acceptance Testing (UAT):** Ensures the application meets the requirements set by stakeholders.
 This involves running tests on the entire dashboard to simulate real user interactions.

 ## Contribution Guidelines
 *Outline the process to contribute to the project*